Get a jump start now by creating an account with our simple online tool.

 Working at the frontiers of data collection and analysis, Harris faculty collaborate with colleagues from across the University of Chicago and the public, private, and nonprofit sectors.
 In an environment of innovation and risk taking, Harris' world-leading policy scholars guide students toward positive social impact.

 Harris alumni are working around the world as economists, analysts, CEOs, and diplomats.
 From rural villages to nations' capitals, they are taking on complex issues and making a difference.

-Whatever the policy area you're interested in, Harris Public Policy offers a full scope of career development resources to help you refine your professional skills, search for career opportunities, and connect with employers.
+Whatever the policy area you're interested in, the Harris School of Public Policy offers a full scope of career development resources to help you refine your professional skills, search for career opportunities, and connect with employers.